Minimal Session Types for the $\pi$-calculus (Extended Version)

 \item[Trio structure is lost] Last but not least, the trio structure is lost as subprocess $\widehat{Q}_{\tilde{x}}$ is guarded and nested, and it inductively invokes the function on continuation $Q$.
 This results in an arbitrary level of process nesting, which is induced by the final application of encoding $\map{\cdot}^2$ in the composition. \end{description}

-The shortcomings of $\AmeliaMod{k}{\tilde x}{\cdot}_g$ are also evident in the treatment of recursive processes and recursive names.
+The shortcomings of $\AmeliaMod{k}{\tilde x}{\cdot}_g$ are also evident in the treatment of recursive processes and names.
 Because \HO does not feature recursion constructs, $\map{\cdot}^1_g$ encodes them by relying on abstraction passing and shared abstractions.
 Then, going back to \sessp via $\map{\cdot}^2_g$, these representations are translated to a process involving a replicated subprocess.
-But going through this path the encoding of recursive process becomes convoluted.
-On top of that, all non-optimal features already discussed for the case of input are also present in the decomposition of recursion.
+However, going through this path the encoding of recursive process becomes convoluted.
+Moreover, all non-optimal features already discussed for the case of input are also present in the decomposition of recursion.

-Based on these observations, here we develop an optimized decomposition function, denoted $\Do{\cdot}$ (\Cref{pi:def:decomp}), that avoids the redundancies described above.
+Based on these observations, here we develop an optimized decomposition function, denoted $\Do{\cdot}$ (\Cref{pi:def:decomp}), that avoids the shortcomings described above.
 The optimized decomposition relies on a streamlined breakdown function, denoted $\Bopt{k}{\tilde x}{\cdot}$, which produces a composition of {trios processes}, with a fixed maximum number of nested prefixes.
 The decomposed process avoids channel redirections and only introduces propagators that codify the sequentiality of the original process.

-\paragraph{Roadmap} To facilitate reading, we summarize notations and definitions related to $\F{\cdot}$ and their corresponding notions for the optimized decomposition $\Do{\cdot}$---see \Cref{pi:t:summ}.
+\paragraph{Roadmap.} To facilitate reading, we summarize notations and definitions related to $\F{\cdot}$ and their corresponding notions for the optimized decomposition $\Do{\cdot}$---see \Cref{pi:t:summ}.